casgari/AC215_G4/README.md

 - Once inside the docker container run `yarn start`
 - Go to `http://localhost:3000` to access the app locally

-Note that the above will only be hosted is the `api-service` container is running as well.
+Note that the above will only be hosted if the `api-service` container is running as well.

 ## Deployment to Kubernetes Cluster using Ansible.